 We highly recommend grocery chains use one central system across all locations to store their health and safety information, but especially for COVID-19 exposures.
 Using one central system has given grocery chains the ability to sort, manage, and analyze the enormous amount of inquiries, calls, and cases with ease.

-With IndustrySafe, grocery chains have not only been able to document the enormous amount of customer concerns and inquiries, but manage and analyze them as well.
-Through automated reporting, information summarizing their COVID-19 calls are sent on a recurring basis to sponsors and stakeholders.
+With Vector EHS Management, grocery chains have not only been able to document the enormous amount of customer concerns and inquiries but manage and analyze them as well.
+Through automated reporting, information summarizing their COVID-19 calls is sent on a recurring basis to sponsors and stakeholders.